alxhslm/alxhslm.github.io/content/posts/latex/index.md

 ### Formatting

 I’ve now become accustomed to formatting all of my Python code using `black`, because it improves legibility and removes whitespace changes from git diffs.
-Fortunately there is a similar formatter available for LaTeX in https://github.com/cmhughes/latexindent.pl.
-This can be configured as a pre-commit hook as follows:
+Fortunately there is a similar formatter available for LaTeX in [latexindent.pl](https://github.com/cmhughes/latexindent.pl).
+This can also be configured as a pre-commit hook as follows:

 ```yaml
 repos: